 WHAT YOU NEED TO KNOW:

-What are the signs and symptoms of a posterior cruciate ligament injury?
+What are the signs and symptoms of a PCL injury?

 Unlike other ligament injuries, you will not hear a pop, snap, or tear when your PCL is injured.
 You may not have any signs or symptoms, or you may have any of the following:

-- You may have sudden swelling or pain at the back of your knee.
+- Sudden swelling or pain at the back of your knee

-- Arthroscopy: This procedure is used to look inside your knee for a PCL injury.
+- Arthroscopy is a procedure used to look inside your knee for a PCL injury.
 A small incision is made in your knee and a scope is inserted.
 The scope is a long, bendable tube with a camera and light on the end.

 You may only need physical therapy and supportive devices if your PCL injury is mild.
 You may need surgery if you have a PCL tear or damage to other knee ligaments.
 You may need any of the following:

-- Support devices: You may need a splint or knee brace to limit your movement and protect your knee.
+- A support device such as a splint or knee brace helps limit movement and protects your knee.
 You may need to use crutches to help decrease your pain as you move around.

 - You have a fever.